-As the VP of Marketing & Sales at Boster Biological Technology CJ Xia states, ‘don’t wait for the legitimacy of the complaint.
-You need all your customers, and your apology will express that you really care for your customers, and you’ll definitely do something that pleases them, or at least their request will get heard‘.
+As the VP of Marketing & Sales at Boster Biological Technology CJ Xia states, ‘Don’t wait for the legitimacy of the complaint.
+You need all your current customers, and your apology will express that you care for them, and you’ll definitely do something that pleases them, or at least their request will get heard‘.
 And I totally agree with this thought.

 - Apology: ‘I’m very sorry you did not receive the registration email’;

 - Solution: ‘But I have your login details for you here‘;

 - Further assistance: ‘Please let me know if you have any further trouble getting logged in’.